Top 8 Winter Driving Safety Tips | Defensive Driving School

 1. Keep Your Lights On at All Times.

-Just one more basic precaution you may take when behind the wheel.
+This is just one more basic precaution you may take when behind the wheel.
 According to studies, turning on your lights significantly improves your visibility to other vehicles.
 Being seen by other drivers is especially important when reaction times are slowed due to dangerous road conditions.

 2. Make that the Lights are Functioning Correctly.